Documenting Your Injuries After a Car Accident

 Witnesses can be key in a car accident case.
 Make sure you gather all the names and contact information you can of witnesses, because they may not wait for police or want to talk to police for various reasons.

 Of course, all of the above should be ignored if you need emergency transport to a hospital.
 In this case, try to see if someone remaining at the scene can take pictures and gather information for you.

-Consult with an Experienced Ocala Auto Accident Lawyer Today
+Consult With an Experienced Ocala Auto Accident Attorney Today

 At Meldon Law, our Ocala car accident attorneys work hard to investigate your accident and gather as much evidence as possible to build a strong case in your favor.
 If you have been in a crash, call our office for a free consultation at 800-373-8000.